-The four categories of fingerprints can have many variations, and sometimes we find a pattern which doesn’t seem to fit into any of them.
-For example, a double loop which can at first glance looks like a composite whorl.
+The four categories of fingerprints can have many variations, and sometimes we find a pattern that doesn’t seem to fit into any of them.
+For example, a double loop can at first glance looks like a composite whorl.
 When this happens, it is essential to examine the triradius.
 A triradius is a ‘Y’ shaped pattern of ridges that split into three directions, usually found on one or two sides of the print.
 If there is only one triradius it is a loop, with two triradii, it is in the category of a whorl.

 Where the central pattern lies on the fingertip

 The central part of the fingerprint pattern is where we can analyse its form.
 If the shape appears to be high up on the tip of the finger, it can show someone who is mainly the intellectual type.
 If the pattern is lower on the fingertip, towards the top crease, it can denote a more practical person.

 To get a basic understanding of how to read fingerprints overall, merely combine the qualities represented by each finger to the meaning of the print, and you get an understanding of the character and potentially see where their talent or development lies.

 The whorl ranks the highest in the fingerprint patterns.
 It is because it’s the most condensed pattern, it shows aptitude or growth in an area.
 For instance, a whorl on the thumb could point to leadership.
 Someone with at least four whorl fingerprints has exceptional skills or possess a dedication to a specific cause.
 The arch and the loop is the pattern that can show an area of the life purpose since it has the least amount of intensity.

 The print with the least concentration is where we can find our life lessons.
 It is these life lessons that can steer us to our purpose.